-&lt;sup>171 The energy efficiency target of the Energy Service Directive 2006/32/EC was based on proving 9% end use energy savings in 9 years against the average of a five year base period.
+172 The energy efficiency target of the Energy Service Directive 2006/32/EC was based on proving 9% end use energy savings in 9 years against the average of a five year base period.

-&lt;sup>172 To monitor trends, GDP is in constant prices to avoid the impact of inflation.

-According to Article 2 of the EED 'energy efficiency' means the ratio of output of performance, service, goods or energy, to input of energy and 'energy efficiency improvement' means an increase in energy efficiency as a result of technological, behavioural and/or economic changes.
+To monitor trends, GDP is in constant prices to avoid the impact of inflation. improvement' means an increase in energy efficiency as a result of technological, behavioural and/or economic changes.
 This means that also economic changes, e.g. a switch from energy intensive industries towards a more service oriented economy, count towards the energy efficiency target in case the target is defined for the whole economy and not per each sector.
 Economic cycles should not, however, be counted.
 Decrease of energy consumption due to an economic crisis is taken into account under option 2.2 and 2.3 even if this is not related to a technical energy efficiency improvement and this represents a weakness of these metrics.

 When setting absolute energy consumption targets using the PRIMES or any other partial equilibrium energy model economic developments, changes in economic structure, changes in the energy mix etc. until 2030 and beyond are taken into account.
 This ensures that e.g. economic growth is not supressed when setting the energy efficiency headline targets.
-However, if the one of the factors is projected wrongly this would lead to an overly stringent or overly lax 2030 energy efficiency target if it is formulated as an absolute energy consumption target.
+However, if the one of the factors is projected wrongly this would lead to an overly stringent of overly lax 2030 energy efficiency target if it is formulated as an absolute energy consumption target.
 Therefore, these options are given a score of zero.

 The risk of setting an energy efficiency target not in line with the real economic developments would be lower under option 2.4 (energy intensity indicator).
 Energy intensity indicators account for economic cycles.
 The main reason for observing closely this indicator is that historically, economic growth led to higher energy consumption.
 In the future, higher consumption of energy due to economic growth is to be expected.
 What the energy efficiency policies aim at is not to cap the absolute amount of energy consumed in a manner that could turn out to be prohibitive in times of high economic growth or a very lax target in times of economic slowdown.
 Instead, energy should be used in a more efficient way (i.e. using less energy per unit of economic output).
 This indicator identifies to what extent there is decoupling between energy consumption and economic growth.
 While economic growth assumptions are likely to be different from the real-life trend, the following situations can be envisaged: If 1) in 2030 the economic growth is smaller than assumed in current PRIMES runs, the energy intensity ratios will have a smaller denominator.
-In order to meet the target the energy consumption will have to be smaller as well (reflecting that some part of energy consumption reduction will happen automatically due to reduction in activity) but if 2) conversely, economic growth is bigger than assumed in PRIMES, the energy intensity ratios will have a higher denominator.
+In order to meet the target the energy consumption will have to be smaller as well (reflecting that some part of energy consumption reduction will happen automatically due to reduction in activity) but if 2) conversely, economic growth is bigger than the one assumed in PRIMES, the energy intensity ratios will have a higher denominator.
 In order to meet the target the energy consumption can be bigger as well (reflecting that some increase in energy consumption will happen due to an increase in activity).
 However, when setting an intensity target there is also the risk that the numerator is projected wrongly (as for options 2.2 and 2.3).
 Nevertheless, as energy intensity accounts better for changes in economy, this option is scored with 1.